csakafeda/ExpressCinema/README.md

 ### About the project

-This is a homework project with these criterias:
+This is a little website, where you can reserve seats in an outdoor cinema for your favorite movies.

+The projects tasks are:
 You are given a cinema, a room with 2 free seats.
 1. Make sure you can book these free seats via the web!
 2. Only 1 successful reservation per seat is possible at a time.